AliciaMMorgan/Speaking-Resources/README.md

 - Navigating Cross-Sector Leadership: From Nonprofits to Enterprise
 - Storytelling for Strategic Influence

 > ✳️ *Want to bring one of these talks to your team, chapter, or community?
-Reach out via [LinkedIn](https://www.linkedin.com/in/aliciammorgan1/) or [My website](https://aliciammorgan.com/)
+Reach out to Alicia M Morgan via [LinkedIn](https://www.linkedin.com/in/aliciammorgan1/) or [My website](https://aliciammorgan.com/)

 ---